oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelAIKitContainer_GettingStarted/README.md

 This sample uses a configuration script to automatically configure the environment.
 This provides fast and less error prone setup.
-For complete instructions for using the oneAPI AI Analytics containers see the [Getting Started Guide](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux/top/using-containers.html.)
+For complete instructions for using the AI Kit containers see the [Getting Started Guide](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux/top/using-containers.html.)

 To run the configuration script on Linux*, type the following command